2025

 Stack: Rust, Advanced Encryption Methods

-• POC on a privacy-preserving storage for clinical data with special encryption methods.
-The goal is to allow re-using & sharing data easily across multiple actors, only if the patient allows it.
+• POC on a privacy-preserving storage for clinical data with special encryption methods to allow re-using & sharing data easily across multiple actors, only if the patient allows it.

 • Reviewed several research papers to understand how these methods work, their use cases, limitations, risks, etc.